Start spreading the news: millions of small businesses and their workers now have a new opportunity for a more secure retirement.

 One such provision would enhance the current “Safe Harbor” protection for employers to assess and select financially secure life insurers to provide annuities under qualified plans.
 An annuity is the only product available on the market that can guarantee income for life but it’s critically important to purchase one from a financially secure life insurer that can live up to its promises.

 Another change that might spur workers to save more for retirement is a lifetime income disclosure.
 Benefit statements for 401(k) and other defined contribution plans would be required to disclose at least annually how much income a specific amount of retirement savings could be expected to generate.
 The income figure would be derived by the retirement plan’s provider or recordkeeper based on an assumption that the entire savings amount would be used to purchase an annuity.
-The Department of Labor would have one year to formulate rules for the disclosure.
+The Department of Labor will have one year to formulate rules for the disclosure.

 Extending credit – While the federal government already provides tax incentives for employers to create and maintain retirement plans, Congress would give those a boost.
 The available tax credit for starting a retirement plan would climb to as much as $5,000.
 Meanwhile, small businesses with as many as 100 employees that include automatic enrollment in their retirement plan would be eligible for an additional credit of $500 a year for up to three years.

 Less-taxing Extension – Tax considerations drive many financial decisions, especially when it comes to businesses starting a retirement plan.
-The proposed legislation would extend the current adoption deadline for a specific tax year to the due date for an employer’s tax return, including extensions, rather than the current Dec.
+The legislation extends the current adoption deadline for a specific tax year to the due date for an employer’s tax return, including extensions, rather than the current Dec.
 31 calendar deadline.
 The need to reduce a tax liability, either at the corporate or personal level, could prompt more businesses to start retirement plans.

 The regulatory reforms contained in SECURE could potentially go a long way towards making it simpler, easier and less costly for more businesses to sponsor retirement plans for their employees.
-That’s an incredibly important development given that the U.S. Bureau of Labor Statistics reports that 49 percent of all American workers do not currently have access to an employer-sponsored retirement savings plan.3
+That’s an incredibly important development given that the U.S. Bureau of Labor Statistics reports that 49 percent of American workers do not currently have access to an employer-sponsored retirement savings plan.3

 Discover more from MassMutual ...